helium/HIP/0080-simplifying-dao-utility-score.md

 $A = \text{max}(1, \sqrt[4]{\text{DNP Active Device Count} \times \text{DNP Device Activation Fee}})$

 HIP-53 describes a [$40 onboarding fee](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview) and $10 location assertion fee, analogous to the traditional fees assessed for IOT Hotspots.
 However, the gateways developed by FreedomFi and used to launch the MOBILE network, as well as models introduced by other manufacturers, include both IOT and MOBILE Hotspot functions, which operate independently.
-In the existing implementation, the IOT Hotspot component is onboarded in the same way as all other Helium IOT Hotspots, with a $40 onboarding fee and optionally a $10 location assert.
+In the existing implementation, the IOT Hotspot component is onboarded in the same way as all other Helium IOT Hotspots, with a $40 onboarding fee and a $10 location assert.
 However, the MOBILE Hotspot component itself currently performs no onboarding operation of its own, but it is treated as if it were onboarded nonetheless.

 As a result, the *A* component of the Score is currently 1 for the MOBILE subDAO, as no onboarding fees (a. k. a.
 Activation Fees) have yet been burned to the MOBILE subDAO.

 Due to this implementation oversight, the DAO Utility Score of MOBILE as defined by HIP-51 is slated to launch far below its intended value, which would impair the incentive for participants to deploy new MOBILE Hotspots for Helium 5G.
 The buildout of Helium 5G is essential for the upcoming launch of Helium Mobile and therefore the growth of the Helium DAO as a whole.

+Furthermore, no firm launch date has yet been set for the Helium Mobile MVNO, the first Service Provider of the MOBILE subDAO.
+As a result, the subDAO is unable to burn DC for Data Transfer, even though hardware has already been successfully deployed.
+This further limits the Score of the MOBILE subDAO at launch.

 On the other hand, if the MOBILE subDAO is successful, it is expected to burn a large volume of DC per Hotspot in the medium term, as it is providing network coverage for a device class (smartphones) that is already ubiquitous and consumes large amounts of bandwidth.
 The IOT subDAO is expected to follow a slower growth path, as it is providing coverage for entirely new applications that are still being developed and are expected to be rolled out in the next several years as technology matures.